Estimating Kullback-Leibler Divergence Using Kernel Machines: Problem Formulation and Approach

 \subsubsection{Limitations of MINE}

 In \cite{belghazi2018mine}, it was shown that $ \hat{\mathsf{KL}}_{\Theta}(\hat{\mathbb{P}}^{n}\;||\;\hat{\mathbb{Q}}^{m})$ is a consistent estimator of the KL divergence.
 The algorithm in \cite{belghazi2018mine} tries to maximize the loss function $\mathbb{E}_{\hat{\mathbb{P}}^{n}}\big[T_{\theta} \big]- \log\big( \mathbb{E}_{\hat{\mathbb{Q}}^{m}}\big[e^{T_{\theta}}\big]\big) $ to get as close as possible to \eqref{MINE_estimator}.
 Stochastic gradient descent (SGD) is used to search for the optimal neural network parameters $\theta$ in $\Theta$.
 For the estimator in \eqref{MINE_estimator} to be consistent the family of neural networks has to consist of at least one hidden layer \cite{belghazi2018mine} \cite{hornik1991approximation}.
-As a result, the loss function that the algorithm tries to optimize is non-convex (the intuitive justification is that with one hidden layer a neural network can approximate all smooth functions including non-convex functions \cite{hornik1991approximation}).
+As a result, the loss function that the algorithm tries to optimize is non-convex in the parameters of the neural network.
 Since the loss is non-convex it is not guaranteed to converge to the MINE estimator defined in equation (\ref{MINE_estimator}).
 Also, since the loss function is non-convex the optimization can lead to poor local minima, which are worse than the other minima or have poor generalization properties.